tfxdevelopment/k12-Arch/README.md

 k12-Arch is a comprehensive resource for teams implementing enterprise and application software architecture patterns.
 This repository contains:

 - 📚 **Wiki Knowledge Base**: LLM-friendly documentation of architecture patterns
-- 🔧 **JavaScript/Node.js Tools**: Utilities and scaffolding for implementing patterns
 - 🛠️ **.NET Tools**: Libraries and utilities for .NET-based architecture implementations

 ## Repository Structure